 Berlin to Krakow flights

 There are also plenty of other airlines offering connecting flights from Berlin to Krakow.
-The cheapest seem to be easyJet (but they tend to be with long layovers and inconvenient detours in hubs like Milan or Brussels).
+The cheapest seem to be easyJet.
+However, these tend to be with long layovers and inconvenient detours in hubs like Milan or Brussels.
 Then there are the bargains with Eurowings, which offer quicker connections via Stuttgart or Düsseldorf.

 Berlin to Krakow by car

 If you have access to a car, you could always opt to drive from Berlin to Krakow.
 We’re not going to lie – it’s a bit of a drive!
-Even though Google Maps says it takes about 6 hours, you should expect it to be more like 7 or 8 in total.
+Even though Google Maps says it takes about 6 hours, you should expect it to be more like 7 or 8 in total – often because of the traffic on the way out of the German capital.

 There is a motorway all the way, but not all of it is in pristine condition.
 Since Germany is known for its road quality, that side of the border is not a problem.
-It’s on the Polish side of the line that the ride gets a bit bumpy.
-However, the highway improves considerably after passing Wroclaw (where we’d definitely recommend a pitstop!).
+It’s on the Polish side of the line that the ride gets a bit slower.
+However, the highway improves considerably after passing Wroclaw, from where it’s now a three-lane EU-funded highway all the way to Krakow center.

 Is there a direct train from Krakow to Berlin?